hitokiri-mata/katacoda-courses/kubernetes-observability/cli-logging/step4-container-logs.md

 `kubectl logs --selector app=random-logger --tail=50 && kubectl logs --selector app=random-logger --tail=50 | echo "Log lines $(wc -l)"`{{execute}}

-Its 150 lines, as you see the 50 lines from each of the 3 Pods.
+It's 150 lines, as you see the 50 lines from each of the 3 Pods.
+If you had hundreds of pods and requested lots of lines, it's a good way to rattle the comfort of a Site Reliability Engineer.
+You might even get the lights to flicker.

-But a `--tail=-1` for all lines will fail when there is more than one Pod.
+But a `--tail=-1`, which normally is a request for all lines, will be ignored.

-`kubectl logs --selector app=random-logger --tail=-1"`{{execute}}
+`kubectl logs --selector app=random-logger --tail=-1 | echo "Log lines $(wc -l)"`{{execute}}

 ## Continuous Stream to Stdout